Table of Contents

 Programs and Waivers

-A new managed care waiver program, Community HealthCare (CHC), will be implemented in phases beginning January 2018.
+A new managed care waiver program, Community HealthChoices (CHC), is being implemented in phases and began in January 2018.
 It is expected that this program will be put into effect throughout the entire state by January 2019.
 CHC calls for automatic enrollment in this program of all those receiving services via the Department of Aging (PDA) Waiver.
 Via CHC, the same long-term care services offered via PDA will be available, as well as other medical and behavioral health services.

 The Department of Aging (PDA) Waiver covers a broad range of home care and support services which can enable an individual who might otherwise require nursing home care to remain living at home.
 Services include personal care, personal emergency response systems, home delivered meals, respite care, and home / vehicle modifications.
 As the Community HealthCare program (mentioned above) is implemented across the state, individuals will automatically be enrolled in this new program and the PDA Waiver will be phased out.